 Planting a Shade Garden

 Not all shade is the same.
-Your area may have dappled sunlight throughout the day, which you can categorize as light shade.
+Maybe your area has little dapples of sunlight throughout the day, which would make for light shade.
 Light or partial shade gives you the widest range of plant choices.
-Full shade, with little or no direct sun at all, will give you fewer options.
-Take note of your type of shade before you make any decisions.
+Full shade, with little or no direct sun at all, gives you fewer options for plants.
+Take note of your type of shade before you spend money on plants.

 Amend Your Soil